btweedster/MechaCar_Statistical_Analysis/README.md

 There are p-values of 1, 0.6072, and 0.04168 for manufacturing lots 1, 2, and 3 respectively.
 We would fail to reject H<sub>0</sub> for lots 1 and 2.
 But we reject H<sub>0</sub> for lot 3.
 This makes sense given what we saw in the previous summary statistics of these data: lot 3 had a significant variance, and the true mean of the psi of the suspension coils in that lot are significantly different from the population mean of 1500 psi.

 ## Study Design: MechaCar vs. Competition
+The following is a proposal for comparing the average maintainance costs of the MechaCar vs other vehicles.

+### Metrics
+For this study we will gather data on the cost of maintainance for the MechaCar over 5, 10, and 15 years.
+For each category, we will take mean of all maintainance costs.
+We will also use the mean maintainance costs for all other vehicles at the 5, 10, and 15 year marks.
+So our metrics are:

+- `MechaCar 5 Year Maintainance Costs`
+- `MechaCar 10 Year Maintainance Costs`
+- `MechaCare 15 Year MAintainance Costs`
+- `Sample All Cars 5 Year Maintainance Costs`
+- `Sample All Cars 10 Year Maintainance Costs`
+- `Sample All Cars 15 Year Maintainance Costs`

+We will group each of these metrics into 3 statistical test comparing `MechaCar 5 Year Maintainance Costs` with `Sample All Cars 5 Year Maintainance Costs`, and then the 10 year metrics together and the 15 year metrics together.

+### Hypotheses
+For each test the hypotheses will be the following:

+**H<sub>0</sub>**: There is no difference in average maintainance costs between the MechaCar and a Sample of all other cars (for the time period).

+**H<sub>a</sub>**: There is a difference in average maintainance costs between the MechaCar and a Sample of all other cars (for the time period).

+### Statistical Test
+Because we are comparing averages of two groups, we will use a 2-sample T-test.
+Additionally, because we comparing to see if there is a difference, this will be a two-tailed T-test.
+We will use a significance level of α = 0.05.

+### Data
+To perform the above tests, we will need the maintainance costs of MechaCar and all other vehicles at the 5, 10, and 15 year marks.
+The biggest prohhibitive factor to this study is that MechaCar is a new product, so the data will not be available for a while.
+But as the data are made available, the tests can be run.